jamesrhester/CrystalInfoFramework.jl/README.md

 While usable for the bulk of typical tasks, this package is still in an early version.
 Type and method names may change in later versions.
-Various debugging messages are printed, some types lack informative display.
-Documentation strings are patchy.
+Various debugging messages are printed, documentation strings are patchy.

 On the other hand, if you see ways to improve the naming or architecture, now is the time to raise an issue.